 Yes, busing is available for an extra fee for students in Toronto and York Region.
 Information to sign up for busing will accompany Offers of Acceptance in February.

-A fully-staffed, professional team of Guidance Counselors advise students on course selection and personal educational planning; career counseling; university and college entrance and study programs in Israel.
-Personal counseling is also offered to students who wish to discuss academic, social or personal issues and is strictly confidential.
-Regular student/counselor meetings help to build solid relationships, enable counselors to get to know their students very well throughout their years at TanenbaumCHAT and provide students with a solid support system.
+A team of guidance counsellors advises students on course selection and personal educational planning, career counselling, university and college entrance, and study programs in Israel.
+Confidential personal counselling is also offered to students who wish to discuss academic, social or personal issues.

 The school is open to all students of the Jewish Community who meet its entrance requirements.